 As you can tell, if you have any moisture around your house or yard, you are in danger of a springtail infestation.
 The best way to learn how to get rid of springtails is to call a professional pest control company.

 Look for the signs of springtail infestations in places where mold or mildew are present.
 Underneath the kitchen or bathroom, sinks are a good place to start.
 Take everything out of the cabinet and search the drainpipes.
 If there are any leaks, this could be attracting the bugs.
 Allow these areas to dry out to cause a deterrent to the bugs.

-Inspect the tile and grout for tiny bugs that jump in bathroom.
+Inspect the tile and grout for some small bugs in bathroom.
 There may be mildew behind any tiles that are missing.
 Also, check for a leaky trap or pipes under the sink.

 There are some of the measures one can take to end an infestation of springtails.
 But the best option is to call a licensed pest control company to learn how to get rid of springtails.

 How to Get Rid of Springtails

 If you live in an atmosphere that is dry, you have never had to worry about these pesky pests.
 Yet, for the rest of you, this can be quite a frustrating topic.
 Let’s get one thing straight about these insects--they do not bite!
 Some species may cause the skin to become dry and itchy (similar to an insect bit) but it is definitely not a bite.
 This is true because they do not bite human skin.